|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 These posters can be printed and displayed around school

 The Smile and Stay Safe poster is contained in the Model Policy for ICT Acceptable Use (Incorporating eSafety and Data Security) which can be found at:

 Childnet International has produced a number of resources for pupils, parents and school staff.
 The leaflet 'Be Smart on the Internet' and others can be ordered from Childnet or printed.

 Chatright aims to show young people and parents how to use the Internet, mobile telephones, blogs and gaming safely.

-The new Hertfordshire ICT Scheme promotes the safe and responsible use of ICT.
+The The Herts for Learning Computing Scheme for Primary Schools promotes the safe and responsible use of ICT.
 The planning input offers a progressive approach to eSafety throughout the primary phase with in-built opportunities to assess pupils understanding and awareness.